-Brazil is known for coffee and it happens because It’s the world’s largest exporter of this product.
-The country is responsible for the production of 32% of all the coffee consumed in the world.
+Brazil is well-known for its coffee because the country is the world’s largest exporter of the product.
+Currently, 32% of all the coffee consumed around the world is produced in Brazil, with “Robusta” being the country’s most exported Brazilian type of coffee.

 Knowing this is easy to understand why Brazil is famous for coffee.
 Join me and let’s dive into a pool of